ctfs/resources/README.md

 CTFs are computer security/hacking competitions which generally consist of participants breaking, investigating, reverse engineering and doing anything they can to reach the end goal, a "flag" which is usually found as a string of text.

-[DEF CON](http://en.wikipedia.org/wiki/DEF_CON) hosts what is the most widely known and first major CTF, occuring annualy at the hacking conference in Las Vegas.
+[DEF CON](http://en.wikipedia.org/wiki/DEF_CON) hosts what is the most widely known and first major CTF, occurring annually at the hacking conference in Las Vegas.
 Many different competitions have branched off since then, and numerous ones are available year round.
 One of the best places to see when CTFs are being scheduled is [ctftime](https://ctftime.org/), an active website with calendars and team rankings.

 ###Example